mahesa005/odin-recipes/README.md

 # odin-recipes
-First project from The Odin Project's Foundation Course/
+First project from The Odin Project's Foundation Course